ibm-cloud-docs/vpc/bs_snapshots_restore.md

 You can programmatically restore a volume during instance provisioning by calling the `/instances` method in the [VPC API](/apidocs/vpc/latest#create-instance){: external} as shown in the following sample request.
 You can also create a stand-alone volume by calling the `/volumes` method in the [VPC API](/apidocs/vpc/latest#create-volume).

 Before you begin, gather information about the snapshot or snapshots that you want to use to restore a volume or volumes.
    - If you want to restore a volume from a single snapshot, locate the snapshot first and view its details.
 You can use the API to [list all the snapshots of an account in a region](/apidocs/vpc/latest#list-snapshots){: external} and select from the list.
 Then, [retrieve the snapshot](/apidocs/vpc/latest#get-snapshot){: external} details.
+If you want to restore a volume from a snapshot of another account, contact the snapshot's owner for the CRN of the snapshot.
    - If you want to restore an instance by restoring multiple volumes from a consistency group, you need to gather information about the snapshots in the consistency group.
 [List all the consistency groups in the region](/apidocs/vpc/latest#list-snapshot-consistency-groups){: external}.
 Then, take the ID of the consistency group that you want to restore and use it to [retrieve the snapshot consistency group](/apidocs/vpc/latest#get-snapshot-consistency-group){: external} details.

 ### Creating a boot volume when you provision an instance with the API